-Carolina Key Additions: G Andrew Norwell, RB Jonathan Stewart, S Kurt Coleman, DE Charles Johnson, DT Star Lotulelei, TE Ed Dickson, WR Charles Johnson, WR Kaelin Clay
+Carolina Key Subtractions: G Andrew Norwell, RB Jonathan Stewart, S Kurt Coleman, DE Charles Johnson, DT Star Lotulelei, TE Ed Dickson, WR Charles Johnson, WR Kaelin Clay

 The Redskins host the Panthers after a game two years ago where the Redskins had to claw their way back in home action but ultimately fell short.
 Even though the Redskins lost 26-15, the positive turned to tight end Vernon Davis, who became the 12th tight end in NFL history to record 500 career receptions after his second catch of the day.